JayaAnim/kdbe/README.md

 - `v102`:
   - Patches `kbde.django.sass.middleware` so that the middleware can serve Django partials which contain `<style sass>` tags.
+  - Changes `kbde.django.sass.middleware` so that it does not cache by default.
 - `v101`:
   - Fixes `kbde.django.views.RelatedObjectMixin` so that it handles views which do not implement a POST method.
 - `v100`: